-It’s common business knowledge that answering emails right away can make a big impression on your clients, and yet so many people seem to ignore this key move.
-Just think about how many people check their email on their mobile phone now.
-You could be the person that causes their serotonin to spike as they see that they are important enough to respond to immediately.
+It’s common business knowledge that answering emails right away can make a big impression on your clients, and yet, most seem to ignore this key move.
+Just think about how many people check their email on their smartphones now.
+You could be the person that causes their serotonin to spike as they see that they’re important enough to respond to immediately.

-- They’ll brag about you to their family and friends.
-(It’s that old-timey, word-of-mouth advertising at work!)
+- These clients will also brag about you to their friends and family.
+(It’s that old-timey, word-of-mouth advertising at work.)

-- This resolution is one of the best ones to make.
-It’s an easy change that will help improve your business right away and over time.
+- This resolution is one of the most effective ones to make.
+It’s an easy change that’ll help improve your business right away and over time.

 Resolution #5: I will network even when I’m not ‘networking.’

-These days, networking events are like speed dating — everyone hands out their card, shares a few great points about themselves, and hopes they made a lasting impression.
-But oftentimes, there is a shallowness to that kind of networking.
-Yes, you can occasionally make an impact, but most of the time you arrive back home with a pile of business cards in your hands, and you can’t match a face to a name.
+Networking events are like speed dating.
+Everyone hands out their card, shares a few great points about themselves, and hopes they made a lasting impression.
+But oftentimes, there’s a shallowness to that kind of networking.
+Yes, you can occasionally make an impact, but most of the time, you arrive back home with a pile of business cards in your hands, and you can’t match a face to a name.

 Here’s the good news:

-- And you can do even more to broaden your network — join a volunteer organization, become an active member of your alumni group, attend local events, etc. The more you are out there talking to people, the more your network will steadily grow.
+- And you can do even more to broaden your network.
+Join a volunteer organization, become an active member of your alumni group, and attend local events.
+The more you’re out there talking to people, the more your network will steadily grow.

-- Don’t forget to friend new people on Facebook or ask for their contact info so you can reach out and be in touch.
+- Don’t forget to friend new people on Facebook.
+Or, ask for their contact info so you can reach out and stay in touch.

 Every time you sell a home, imagine you’re actually going to buy it.
-Imagine you’re going to be going for walks in the park and driving your car around the neighborhood at night.
-Imagine that the new restaurant around the corner is going to be your go-to place for date night.
-Imagine the pavilion is where you’ll have your kids’ birthday party every year.
+Picture yourself going for walks in the park and driving your car around the neighborhood at night.
+Envision that the new restaurant around the corner is going to be your go-to place for date night and that the nearby pavilion is where you’ll have your kids’ birthday parties.